 The result is the ability to protect desktops and laptops, inclusive of Windows and Macs, as well as mobile devices such as smartphones.
 Some providers may also offer a rescue disk feature to rollback any existing attack, or encryption software .
 Additional features might include a data shredder, password manager, or business VPN.

 Here are the best endpoint security software suites currently on the market.

-Avast Business Antivirus Pro is an excellent business endpoint security software suite, giving you various tools such as antivirus, Firewall, email protection, anti-spam and the ability to sandbox applications for complete security.
+Avast Business Antivirus Pro Plus is an excellent business endpoint security software suite, giving you various tools such as antivirus, firewall, email protection, anti-spam and the ability to sandbox applications for complete security.
 Avast Business Antivirus Pro (as opposed to the standard Avast Business Antivirus) also includes Sharepoint and Exchange protection, as well as a number of tools for your servers.